rffuret/euroNAT/README.md

 euroNAT will first check for the waypoint in waypoints.txt located in the same folder as the euroNAT.dll file.
 This is a small lookup file that only contains the waypoints that have been previously used in a North Atlantic Track.
 This helps the plugin start fast.

 If the waypoint name is not found in waypoints.txt, it'll look for an ISEC.txt file in the same directory as the euroNAT.dll file.
-An old version of ISEC.txt can be found the Documents\EuroScope\DataFiles folder.
-Otherwise purchase the FSNavigator AIRAC from Navigraph or Aerosoft and extract it from there.

-If euroNAT finds the waypoint in the ISEC.txt file it'll also add it to waypoints.txt for quick access next time.
+If euroNAT finds the waypoint in the ISEC.txt file it'll add it to waypoints.txt for quick access next time.

 ## Screenshots